 If you tattoo mainly flash, Book Me.Ink will allow you to book them effortlessly.

 Once you have configured your space and uploaded your designs, your customers will be able to choose a flash, choose the date of the appointment and send the deposit directly to confirm.
-Which is great for customers who may be too shy to send an e-mail or DM!
+This is great for customers who may be too shy to send an e-mail or DM!

-With the complete customization of your agenda, you can rest easy and let your schedule fill up on it’s own.
+With the complete customization of your agenda, you can rest easy and let your schedule fill up on its own.

 Follow these different techniques and you will regain control of your Inbox and your free time!